Project management statistics for 2023

 What career goals do PMs have?

-Across the board, the top 3 career goals for project managers include:
+According to the 2021 Project Management Report by RGPM, the top 3 career goals for project managers include:

-To clear up the ambiguity surrounding the goal of “getting a new job” — it mostly pertains to landing a better project management gig or getting hired by an organization that values project managers more highly.
+In this case, “getting a new job” mostly pertains to landing a better project management gig or joining an organization that values project managers more highly.

-According to PMI, only 47% of organizations have a clearly defined career path for PMs — so, joining one of these organizations with a higher level of PMM is one way of facilitating professional development.
+According to PMI’s Pulse of the Profession 2020 report, only 47% of organizations have a clearly defined career path for PMs.
+Joining an organization with a higher level of project management maturity is one way of facilitating professional development, but roughly half of all organizations lack this.

 However, “getting a new job” can also mean leaving project management altogether.